zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the SSL/TLS protocol.

-   :c: The connection.
+   :param c: The connection.

-   :version: The protocol version as extracted from the client's message.
+   :param version: The protocol version as extracted from the client's message.
 The
             values are standardized as part of the SSL/TLS protocol.
 The :zeek:id:`SSL::version_strings` table maps them to descriptive names.

-   :record_version: TLS version given in the record layer of the message.
+   :param record_version: TLS version given in the record layer of the message.
                    Set to 0 for SSLv2.

-   :possible_ts: The current time as sent by the client.
+   :param possible_ts: The current time as sent by the client.
 Note that SSL/TLS does
                 not require clocks to be set correctly, so treat with care.

-   :session_id: The session ID sent by the client (if any).
+   :param session_id: The session ID sent by the client (if any).

-   :client_random: The random value sent by the client.
+   :param client_random: The random value sent by the client.
 For version 2 connections, the client challenge is returned.

-   :ciphers: The list of ciphers the client offered to use.
+   :param ciphers: The list of ciphers the client offered to use.
 The values are
             standardized as part of the SSL/TLS protocol.
 The :zeek:id:`SSL::cipher_desc` table maps them to descriptive names.

-   :comp_methods: The list of compression methods that the client offered to use.
+   :param comp_methods: The list of compression methods that the client offered to use.
                  This value is not sent in TLSv1.3 or SSLv2.

    .. zeek:see:: ssl_alert ssl_established ssl_extension ssl_server_hello